protesilaos/my-website/_pages/emacs/ef-themes-pictures.md

 my modified version of Iosevka](https://git.sr.ht/~protesilaos/iosevka-comfy).

 **Enlarge the image**, because the smaller size can affect your perception of what is on display.
+Also note that dark themes are best reviewed against a dark backdrop, otherwise it is very hard to discern subtle differences in colour.

 ## Light themes